 With their constant exposure to the elements and the moisture from the pool, pool cages can take quite a beating.
 That makes choosing the right materials imperative.
 Although quality materials may cost a bit more upfront, their durability and minimal maintenance requirements often make them a better value in the long run.
 How much should you expect to pay for materials?
 While the answer depends on the materials that you choose, material costs for a pool screen enclosure tend to run around $7 to $15 per square foot.

 To get the best results, you’ll need more than excellent materials.
 Quality craftsmanship is a must.
-For that, you’ll want to enlist an experienced swimming pool enclosure contractor who is licensed, bonded and insured.
+For that, you’ll want to enlist a contractor who is experienced in building swimming pool enclosures.
+Make sure they are also licensed, bonded and insured.
 How do labor costs impact the cost of a screen enclosure?
 When you add together the materials needed and the cost of the services of such a professional, you can expect to pay around $15 to $25 per square foot.

 Additional Fees for Preparation